LOFAR early-time search for coherent radio emission from Short GRB 181123B: Observations of GRB 181123B

 We use the monitoring list capability of the LOFAR Transients Pipeline \citep[{\sc TraP}; ][]{swinbank2015} to measure the flux density at the location of the GRB. {\sc TraP} also monitors the typical rms noise in the inner $\frac{1}{8}$th of the input images.
 In Table \ref{table:rms}, we give the typical rms noise for the different imaging time scales.

-In Figure \ref{fig:LC}, we show the light curves produced by {\sc TraP} for each of the different time scales of snapshot images (the integration time of each image is shown by the horizontal error bars), with the image rms over plotted with the black lines.
-As can be seen from this Figure, the flux densities at the GRB location are consistent with the noise in the inner $\frac{1}{8}$th of the images (n.b. in some images the local flux measurement, represented by the blue data points, can be lower than the image rms due to the local rms being slightly lower than the image rms).
+The light curves were obtained from {\sc TraP} for each of the four time scales used and are plotted as the blue data points in Figure \ref{fig:LC}.
+We show the image rms using the black dashed line and it can be seen that GRB flux densities are consistent with the image rms noise (note, when the local rms is lower than the image rms, the blue data points can lie below the black dashed lines).
 Therefore, no coherent emission was detected from GRB 181123B in this analysis.